 So it restoring that 7hp as simple as sourcing a bank of ‘old’ carbs?

-Maybe, but I wonder if there aren’t some other factors involved, especially given the early bikes ran leaded fuel.
+Maybe, but I wonder if there aren’t some other factors involved, especially given the early bikes ran leaded fuel and the early bikes only have a single cable throttle cable setup – later bikes have two.
 Not only that, but the early setup was obviously less refined, after all the 2nd gen bikes are only dropping 7hp with much smaller main jets and air intake.
 Interestingly only the Japanese bikes were factory specified with the largest main jets (#110 = 0.950mm²) for 2nd gen bikes, Europe got #108 and Australia only #105 = 0.866mm².